ic3software/mccs/alpha-functionality.md

 1. **Initiated** - a transfer has been initiated by either the payer or payee of the MCs.
 2. **Completed** - a transfer is completed because the payee/payer has authorized the credit to/debit from their account that was proposed in the initiated transfer.
 3. **Cancelled** - a transfer can be cancelled because (a) the initiator cancels it before the receiver has a chance to accept it, (b) the receiver can decide to reject the transfer, or (c) the transfer is not allowed by the system due to balance limits or other reasons even if the receiver accepts it.
+The `cancellationReason` field can be filled in to explain why the transfers was cancelled or rejected and is included in the notification email sent to the other party.

 Only transfers in the completed state will affect the balances of the payer's and payee's accounts.
 Cancelled transfers will trigger an email to both the payer and payee to inform them of the cancelled transfer.